 2″ Galvanized Finish Nails

-How to Hang Shiplap on Mobile Home Walls
+How to Install Shiplap on Mobile Home Walls

 First, for this tutorial we are using tongue and groove boards.
 I ordered shiplap boards but got tongue and groove.
 I know the company would have gladly exchanged them, but we did not notice until we got home.
 It is about an hour drive one way, so, we decided to use the tongue and groove.
 Besides, we get the same look as using shiplap boards.